-Global Rental Alliance Meets
+Global Rental Alliance COUNTRIES REPRESENT

 About the Global Rental Alliance

 The Global Rental Alliance consists of seven independent equipment rental/hire trade associations that have joined together to increase the understanding and concept of equipment rental worldwide.
-They are: Brazilian Rental Association (ALEC); Canadian Rental Association (CRA); European Rental Association (ERA); Hire Association Europe, U.K. (HAE); Hire and Rental Industry Association Ltd., Australia (HRIA); Hire Industry Association of New Zealand (HIANZ); and American Rental Association (ARA).
+They are: The Brazilian Rental Association (ALEC); Canadian Rental Association (CRA); European Rental Association (ERA); Hire Association Europe, U.K. (HAE); Hire and Rental Industry Association Ltd., Australia (HRIA); Hire Industry Association of New Zealand (HIANZ); and American Rental Association (ARA).
 Each organization has as its members, businesses that rent equipment to the general public and suppliers or manufacturers that provide equipment or services to rental businesses.
-While inventories differ somewhat within each country, they essentially include equipment rented to the construction, homeowner, and special event/party industries.
+While rental inventories differ somewhat within each country, they essentially include equipment rented to the construction, homeowner, and special event/party industries.